To Sanders Lab Home Page

 Sanders Lab:

 Membrane proteins respresent a large and important class of membrane proteins that remain especially difficult to study.
 Over 60% of all drug molecules target membrane proteins.
-Moreover, hundreds of diseases involve the misassembly or misfolding of integral membrane proteins.
-The Sanders lab is devoted to characterizing the structures, folding and misfolding, and molecular mechanisms of membrane proteins using a variety of biochemical and biophysical methods (but especially NMR).
+The theme of our lab's work is to elucidate how defects in membrane proteins contribute to human diseases.
+The Sanders lab is devoted to characterizing the structures, folding and misfolding, and molecular mechanisms of membrane proteins using a variety of biochemical and biophysical methods (including NMR).
 We are a biological problem-oriented lab.
-However, some of the problems we wish to solve require in-house development of new methods and technologies such as bicelles.
+However, solving some of the problems we are interested in requires in-house development of new methods and technologies such as bicelles and other model membranes.

 NMR_Ren